Who perceives the meaning behind the medium?

 The result that we got was astonishing and very surprising.
 What happened was that there was self-sacrifice that the dweebs learned.
 One dweeb would run around the playground and be chased by the bullies and self-sacrifice himself…They would kill the dweeb and then other dweebs would come out and self-sacrifice themselves.
 But by using up all of the time in order to survive, the colony of dweebs survived for a very, very long time.
 Which was exactly what we told it to do.

 What would it mean to say that all these rational explanations evolved?
 Is that any different from saying that dictionaries evolved or that mathematics evolved?
-And then we humans are the first known ones to comprehend all these explanations?
+Would we humans be the first known ones to comprehend all these explanations?

 Just stop and consider what this brilliant scientist wants us to simply take for granted.
-For starters, he wants to take Natural Law for Granted.
-Now it takes a rational, creative person about ten years of study before they can begin to comprehend such laws, and they are so deep and profound and complex that the brightest minds can spend a lifetime studying them.
-Yet, according to Dawkins et al, the author, or “designer”, of such laws is just a blind watchmaker.
+For starters, he wants to take Natural Law for granted.
+Now it takes a rational, creative person at least ten years of study before they can even begin to comprehend such laws.
+And they are so deep and profound and complex that the brightest minds can spend a lifetime studying them.
+Yet, according to Dawkins et al, the author, or “designer”, of such laws is just a Cosmic Blind Watchmaker.

-Next, consider how important the words “randomness” and “chance” are to Dawkins’ explanation.
+Next, consider how important the words randomness and chance are to Dawkins’ explanation.
 Those words are absolutely essential to comprehending evolutionary theory, yet he just wants to take them for granted.
-But just consider that these words are only coherent in the context of a dictionary of at least, say, 5000 words, and they only have meaning in a much broader context of non-randomness and order—just like the word three only has meaning in the context of a number line, or just like you can only have the chance of drawing a lucky lottery ticket if there are millions of other people contributing to that lottery within a well-ordered economy.
-For randomness is the absence of order and chance is the absence of planning, just like cold is the absence of heat.
+But these words are only coherent in the context of a dictionary of at least, say, 5000 words, and they only have meaning in a much broader context of non-randomness and order—just like the word three only has meaning in the context of a number line, or just like you can only have the chance of drawing a lucky lottery ticket if there are millions of other people contributing to that lottery within a well-ordered, well thought-out, rational, creative, non-random economy.
+For randomness is the absence of order and chance is the absence of planning.
+You simply cannot have one unless you also have the other.

-Yet again, the author of this dictionary, the “designer” of all this order, is a Cosmic Watchmaker who is not only blind but also deaf, mute, and as senseless as a block of wood.
-And the Naturalists are assuming the authority to discover and reveal to the world who this Cosmic Watchmaker is and to reveal what the words in his dictionary mean, and to reveal what his explanations are for all of existence.
+Yet again, the author of this dictionary, the “designer” of all this order, is a cosmic watchmaker who is not only blind but also deaf, mute, and as senseless as a block of wood.
+And the Naturalists are assuming the authority to discover and reveal to the world who this Blind Watchmaker is, and to reveal what the words in his dictionary mean, and to reveal what his explanations are for all of existence.

 We cannot be the authors of the Author of life.